scontain/scone-azure-integration/README.md

 scone session create --use-env /templates/namespace.template.yml
 ```

-Submit the templates by running:
+Submit the templates by running the following command.
+The option `--use-env` will allow the CLI to use the environment to replace variables inside of the session template.

 ```bash
 scone session create --use-env /templates/session.template.yml